sjappig/mldn-capstone/report/capstone_report.md

 With this split, number of LSTM cells were tuned, with pre-decided maximum of 512 (to control the training times of the model).
 In Figure X 2000 epochs were used while training the model.
 As can be seen from the figure, model performance seems to first behave as expected and is rising as LSTM cells are added, but with 512 cells there is a drop.
-Next in Figure XX number of epoch is increased to 3000 to see if model would was simply not yet converged.
-However, the result is now significally worse with all chosen cell counts.
+Next in Figure XX number of epoch is increased to 3000 to see if the model was simply not yet converged.
+However, the result is now significally worse with all measurement points.
 To understand better what is happening, loss functions are plotted in Figure Y. From there we can see that they seem rather unstable.

 Since we are using Adam optimization algorithm, the learning rate should be able to adapt by itself.
 However, the stability of
-Adam optimization is relying on epsilon hyperparameter, which affects the numerical stability of the optimization, and is actually even marked in TensorFlow to have questionable default value.
-[11] After epsilon is adjusted from its default value of 1e-8 to 1e-4, spikes in loss functions are lowered and the validation curve shows that the validation score for 512 LSTM cells is the best fo far.
+Adam optimization is relying on epsilon hyperparameter, which affects the numerical stability of the optimization, and is actually marked in TensorFlow documentation to have questionable default value.
+[11] After epsilon is adjusted from its default value of 1e-8 to 1e-4, spikes in loss functions are lowered and the validation curve shows that the validation score for 512 LSTM cells is the best so far.

 In Figures X, Y and Z, RNN model with 512 LSTM cell is used with epsilon 1e-4.
 Interestingly, the unstabilities seem to disappear as more data is used.
-Also the selected model seems to be powerful enough to fully learn the training data, having clear gap between validation error, which *might* allow our model to generalize better when more data is added.
+Also the selected model seems to be powerful enough to fully learn the training data, having clear gap between training and validation error, which *might* allow our model to generalize better when more data is added.